-4.11.2 Period of Eligibility
+4.10.2 Period of Eligibility

 Injury leave expires one (1) calendar year from the date of the original injury.
-If an employee is unable to perform the duties of the employee's job classification with or without a "reasonable accommodation" for a qualifying disability under the Americans With Disabilities Act (ADA) within one (1) calendar year after the date of the original injury, the Director may terminate the employee.
-An employee shall not be eligible for injury leave or any light duty for any recurrences or exacerbation(s) of the original injury after the one (1) calendar year has elapsed, unless part of a "reasonable accommodation" for a qualifying disability as defined by the ADA.
-If terminated, the employee retains recall rights for any position for which he or she is eligible and can perform the responsibilities of that position.
-Nothing in this provision should abridge or limit an employee's rights under the Americans with Disabilities Act.
+If an employee is unable to perform the duties of the employee's job classification with or without a reasonable accommodation for a qualifying disability under the Americans With Disabilities Act Amendments Act (ADAAA) within one (1) calendar year after the date of the original injury, the Director may terminate the employee.
+An employee shall not be eligible for injury leave or any light duty for any recurrences or exacerbation(s) of the original injury after the one (1) calendar year has elapsed, unless part of a reasonable accommodation for a qualifying disability as defined by the ADAAA.
+If terminated, the employee retains recall rights for any position for which the employee is eligible and can perform the responsibilities of the position.
+Nothing in this provision should abridge or limit an employee's rights under the ADAAA.

-4.11.3 Light Duty
+4.10.3 Light Duty

 An employee on injury leave who is unable to fully perform the duties of the employee's job classification may be required to perform modified or alternate duties if available and at the discretion of the Agency Head.
 The employee shall be capable and qualified to perform the assigned work.
 The employee shall be compensated at the employee's factored rate of pay.
-Employees may be assigned to work light duty.
+Employees may be assigned to work light duty for a period not to exceed on hundred twenty (120) calendar days.

-4.11.4 Medical Appointments
+4.10.4 Medical Appointments